 The Bhima Koregaon Arrests and the Resistance in India Saroj Giri to then happens: A murder takes place, an utterly for one.
 But there is little outcry, no lasting sense of wrong in public memory.
-Deep down, everyone is aware of the gross violation that has taken place in their midat.
+Deep down, everyone is aware of the gross violation that has taken place in their midst.
 Everyone is affected and silently appalled that there is no redees, no justice.
-Yet normal life and routine democracy Jussuez, tet normal I tile and routine democrace -at the expense of a deep scar in the inner rec unseen and perhaps illegible, best described a in abyss that stares back, will this void come t yone later, in some possibly unrecognisable fo time every set of the set of the The chief mediator of the talks, human rights activist Swami Agnivesh, was particularly incensed about the murder.
+Yet normal life and routine democracy at the expense of a deep scar in the inner rec areasen and perhaps illegible, best described a an abyss that stares back, will this void come t yone later, in some possibly unrecognisable for many everyone may in some promoty immedgements of the Graume, have a starticular murder in minima the cold-blooded murder of the revealutionary Monit Index Chen-Karally statis forces on July 2, 2010, summedfers in the forestor of Alalhabel.
+In the cancers of shark seemed like, index of the starting set of the starting set of the start pract statis between the today generation of the side of redek.
+He was murdered in a "fake encounter," an utilet transformation of the start set of the start set of redeks the sets murdered in a "fake encounter," an utilet transformation of the start sets of the start sets of the start sets of the sets murdered in a "fake encounter," and utility is killing in human rights discourse.
+The chief mediator of the talks, human rights activits Swami Agnivesh, was particularly incensed about the murder.
 He gave several shocked comments, including: "It looks like a very dirty encounter.
-[The government] has done vishwasghaat [berayal] with the talks.
+[The government] has done vishwaasghaat [betraya]] with the talks.
 I am deeply pained by the developments.
-Yes, I suffer from a deep sense of guilt 1 • On the killing of Azad, see this report by a fact-finding team: All India Fact Finding Team on the Killing of Azad and H. C. Pandey, "Taking an Er Peace Process," People's Union for Democratic Rights, October 8, 2010.
+Yes, I suffer from a deep sense of guilt 1 • On the killing of Azad, see this report by a fact-finding team: All India Fact Finding Team on the Killing of Azad and H. C. Pandey, "Faking an E Peace Process," People's Union for Democratic Rights, October 8, 2010.
 See also Saroj Giri, "The Killing of Azad," Sanhati, July 12, 2010.
 Download the full document here!